 Michael Jackson was arrested in November 2003, days after sheriff’s deputies executed a search warrant at his Los Olivos ranch.
-MJ was tried on 10-count indictments but in April 2003 he was charged with four more counts of child molestation; four counts for providing alcohol to a minor to facilitate that molestation, one count of attempted molestation, and one count of conspiring to hold the boy and his family captive at his sprawling 2700-acre Neverland compound.
+MJ tried on 10-count indictments, but in April 2003, he was charged with four more counts of child molestation; four counts of providing alcohol to a minor to facilitate that molestation, one count of attempted molestation, and one count of conspiring to hold the boy and his family captive at his sprawling 2700-acre Neverland compound.

-Sneddon’s intricate conspiracy charges —that Jackson held hostage the family of his so-called victim and plotted to fly them to Brazil—was proven to be ludicrous.
-Attorney Tom Mesereau had no difficulty in illustrating to Jury that family members had gone on a shopping binge during their supposed confinement, including body waxes for the mother of the alleged victim and various orthodontic works for the children.
-Testimonies declared that the family “escaped” and returned to Jackson’s Neverland ranch at least three times, once in a Rolls-Royce, but never called anyone for help.
+Sneddon’s intricate conspiracy charges —that Jackson held hostage the family of his so-called victim and plotted to fly them to Brazil—were proven to be ludicrous.
+Attorney Tom Mesereau had no difficulty illustrating to the Jury that family members had gone on a shopping binge during their supposed confinement, including body waxes for the alleged victim’s mother and various orthodontic works for the children.
+Moreover, Testimonies declared that the family “escaped” and returned to Jackson’s Neverland ranch at least three times, once in a Rolls-Royce, but never called anyone for help.

 The media found Jackson guilty before the trial even began.
-To this day, there still people who speculate on the charges acquittal formulation saying that “no guilty” verdict means “lack of evidence”.
+Yet, to this day, there are still people who speculate on the charges’ acquittal formulation, saying that the “not guilty” verdict means “lack of evidence.”
 Actually, it does not work like that.
 Lack of evidence produces the dismissal of the judgment, not a verdict of “not guilty.”

-This case should never have been brought in a court.
-Prosecutor Sneddon was aware of the evidence’s poor quality, yet indicted Jackson anyway.
+The case should never be brought to court.
+Prosecutor Sneddon was aware of the evidence’s poor quality yet indicted Jackson anyway.
 Moreover, the parade of witnesses with poor credibility did more than undermine the prosecution’s case.
 It also sent an ugly message: this prosecutor wanted to get Jackson even if he had to suborn perjury.
-And in order to procure substantial prejudices against the defendant, the prosecutor’s misconduct went so far as producing pieces of evidence that were then proved false.
+And to procure substantial prejudices against the defendant, the prosecutor’s misconduct produced pieces of evidence then proved false.
 But after all, we have to be thankful that the smart and thoughtful Jury did the right thing.

-In his closing argument, Tom Mesereau called the family a pack of scam artists trying to pull off the ”the biggest con of their careers.”
-He was kind enough not to say the same about Santa Barbara’s District Attorney’s office.
+In his closing argument, Tom Mesereau called the family a pack of scam artists trying to pull off “the biggest con of their careers.”
+However, he was kind enough not to say the same about Santa Barbara’s District Attorney’s office.